a-vinod/rusty-pi/README.md

 make kernel-img
 ```

-Copy these four files to a microSD card and you're all set!
+Copy  four files to a microSD card and you're all set!

 ## Inspect the ELF